LunarG/gfxreconstruct/USAGE_desktop.md

 On Windows, after installing Python3, be sure to associate the `.py` file extension with the Python3 interpreter before you run the script.

+## Layer Options

+The options for the gfxreconstruct layer are specified in VkLayer_gfxreconstruct.json.
+The option details are in [capture_tools.html](https://vulkan.lunarg.com/doc/sdk/latest/windows/capture_tools.html#user-content-layer-details).